 Many nongame species, including mammals, reptiles, birds, amphibians, snails, mussels, and fish, are common and can be seen or heard in your own backyard.
 Other nongame animals, such as bald eagles and peregrine falcons, were, at one time, considered endangered, but now soar high in the sky, thanks in part to the work conducted by Wildlife Diversity Program biologists.

-Here you will find information about an exciting and new smart-growth collaboration between the N.C.
-Wildlife Resources Commission, N.C.
+Here you will find information about an exciting and new smart-growth collaboration between the Wildlife Commission, N.C.
 Wildlife Federation and the N.C. chapter of the American Society of Landscape Architects.

-This document serves as an explanation of the landowner requirements for the Wildlife Conservation Lands reduced assessment program.
-This program was introduced in House Bill 1889, established by the passage of Session Law 2008-171 (Appendix I), and codified as G.S.
+This document serves as an explanation of the landowner requirements for the Wildlife Conservation Lands reduced assessment program, as introduced in House Bill 1889, established by the passage of Session Law 2008-171 (Appendix I), and codified as G.S.
 105-277.15.